franpossetto/RevitAPIExtension/README.md

 ### File Templates
 #### 1. External Command
 Create a new External Command.
-I'm using `RevitAddin` as Namespace (but the name will be taken from your project). `NewExternalCommand` is the name of your new file and the Class that implements IExternalCommand interface.
+I'm using `RevitAddin` as Namespace. `ExtCmd` Class implements IExternalCommand interface.

 ```csharp
 using Autodesk.Revit.DB;
 using Autodesk.Revit.UI;